 How Big Should A Rug Feel?

 Numbers are great and all, but sometimes you need a little more detail to help you imagine a certain rug in your space, so here, we'll dive into how standard rug sizes might really feel inside your home.

 So, how big is a 5’ x 7’ rug?
 It would fit best in very small living rooms.
 Imagine a small city apartment where some of the furniture butts up against the walls and there’s not a lot of visible floor space.
 In that scenario, a 5’ x 7’ rug might work very well.

 On the other side of the scale, a 9’ x 12’ foot rug would look ideal in a room with large French doors, floor-to-ceiling windows, and a baby grand sitting in the corner.
 An 8’ x 10’ rug might be appropriate in a large family room with lots of seating and a 55-inch screen TV, while a 6’ x 9’ rug might be at home in a modestly sized living room with a couch and accent chairs.

 Now that you can really picture these sizes, take a look at our rug sizes chart for quick guidelines.

 Do I Need A Custom Size Rug?

 For most homes, custom size rugs aren’t necessary.
-There’s such a huge variety already available, the need for a completely unique rug for your space could be a bit of a hassle.
+There’s such a huge size variety already available for sale in our standardized rug sizes.
 Still, if you have a very large or unusual home, there’s nothing wrong with wanting a bespoke piece.
-Just be sure to have your carpet cleaner’s number saved in your phone.

 Reach out to LOOMY about our custom rug options and custom rug sizes from our collections.